A Quick Lesson in Multi-band Rasters Using NAIP

 1. Open naip_2022.
 If you have a basemap on, turn it off so that the NAIP imagery is over a white background.
 Notice that the image looks very pale.
 Open the Layer Properties dialog.
 Go to the Transparency tab on the left (see Figure 2).
 Change the transparency band to None.
 See the change that occurs.

-Question 1: On your submission document Explain what just happened when you made that change.
+Question 4.
+What just happened when you made that change.
 What is band 4 in the image?
-Why was QGIS interpreting it as a transparency band?
+QGIS was interpreting it as a transparency band, why?

 Explore Visualizations and Spectral Indices